 In this respect, curiously, I have a little more sympathy towards the common OSRian perspective.
 Not because I think high fantasy is terrible, but just because I think its become a bit tired and overdone.
 And absent high fantasy, sword & sorcery is the obvious alternative.
 However, to be perfectly honest with you, I'm not that big a fan of sword & sorcery either.
 It has a lot of great ideas.
 A lot of great concepts.
 Most of the implementation of it that I've seen is honestly not very good, though, and makes high fantasy start sounding much better.

 The episodic "short story" nature of the genre, the over-the-topness of the protagonists, the shallowness and poorness of many of the texts--every time I find myself diving into one of the classic S&S authors, I find myself getting bored and tired quickly.
-Howard is overblown and his characters and scenarios are rarely deep enough to hold my interest.
+Howard can wander into overblown territory and his barbarians vs civilization philosophy is silly.
 I've read almost a dozen Moorcock books, and haven't liked a single one yet--plus, they're annoyingly repetitive.
 Leiber has some good work, but loses steam; really only the first few Fafhrd and Gray Mouser collections are worth reading, lest the later books taint the earlier ones.
-I strongly dislike Jack Vance.
-Lin Carter and L. Sprague de Camp (particularly the latter) seem to have been important to Gygax's own conception of fantasy, but I dislike him immensely.
-Carter I appreciate more as a less talented by earnest fan writing pastiches, but that hardly makes him good.
+I tend to dislike Jack Vance, although I'm willing to give more of his work a try.
+Lin Carter and L. Sprague de Camp (particularly the latter) seem to have been important to Gygax's own conception of fantasy, but I dislike de Camp immensely.
+Carter I appreciate more as a less talented but earnest fan writing pastiches, but that hardly makes him good.

 Although there's some superficial similarities to sword & sorcery, those similarities really arose out of a completely different environment, and it's easy to trace where they came from; it's not simply what's old coming around as new again, it's what's new resembling what's old in a few ways for completely independent reasons--while also still being quite different from what was old at the same time.